Splash Pad/Water Play Daily Check

 Splash pads and interactive water play areas require daily inspection to prevent entrapment, slip-and-fall injuries, and recreational water illness.
 This checklist addresses CDC Model Aquatic Health Code (MAHC) requirements and state health department standards for spray grounds and zero-depth water features.

-• Industry: Sports and Recreation
+• Industry: Fitness & Recreation

 • Frequency: Daily